Introducing The New Trading Scanner- The XMR Indicator

 Example 1 - Trading Ranges:

 The XMR indicator usually excels in a range bound market.
-In the image below, you will see that the XMR indicator does a decent job at finding tops and bottoms in the range.
+The XMR indicator does a decent job at finding tops and bottoms in the range.
 A trader using the tool could look for readings indicating that markets may be stretched, combine it with additional technical signals, and take trades accordingly.

 Example 2 - Trading Trends:

 When a market is trending strongly, looking for reversals may be less profitable.
-However, the XMR indicator may still be a great way to look for pullbacks to join the trend.
-In the image below, you’ll see a market that is trending strongly to the downside, but pulls back and prints an overbought reading on the XMR indicator.
-This could be a way to spot and time pullbacks that have a strong likelihood of failing in favor of the dominant trend.
+However, the XMR indicator may be a great way to spot and time pullbacks that have a strong likelihood of failing in favor of the dominant trend.

 The scanner already has lookback periods built in to the input, but you can choose whatever time periods as well as whatever design you want.